Carlos Sainz Jr.: Early life

+In 2016, Sainz was named Ambassador of María de Villota's Legacy, as he was coached by her at driving school in Madrid.
+He has spoken about how he was personally affected by her death in 2013, and he has kept a star on his helmet since 2014 in honor of her.

+Junior racing career

 Karting

-Born in Madrid, Sainz began his career in karting.
-In 2008 he won the Asia-Pacific KF3 title, as well as finishing runner-up in the Spanish Championship.
-In 2009 he won the prestigious Junior Monaco Kart Cup, and was runner-up in the European KF3 Championship.
+Sainz started his career in karting in 2006, after participating in smaller series, in 2008, he won the Asia-Pacific KF3 title, as well as finishing runner-up in the Spanish Championship.
+In 2009, he also won the Junior Monaco Kart Cup, and was runner-up in the European KF3 Championship.
+While at driving school in Madrid, he was coached by María de Villota.